 Austin Corbett joined the CTV Primetime Crime Panel on July 10, 2019 to discuss HUB policing, sexual history evidence, and condom use in sex assault cases.

 Read the latest from Bottos Law Group

-The Supreme Court of Canada has today granted Leave to Appeal in the case of R v Suter.
+The Supreme Court of Canada today released their decision in R v Suter.